ArminJo/Arduino-BlueDisplay/README.md

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / makros available.<br/>
 Modify it by commenting them out or in, or change the values if applicable.
-Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [Sloeber](https://eclipse.baeyens.it).
+Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).
 | Macro | Default | File | Description |
 |-|-|-|-|
 | `DO_NOT_NEED_BASIC_TOUCH_EVENTS` | disabled | EventHandler.h | Saves up to 620 bytes FLASH and 36 bytes RAM. |
 | `USE_SIMPLE_SERIAL` | disabled | BlueSerial.h | Saves up to 1250 bytes FLASH and 185 bytes RAM. |

 ### Modifying compile options with Arduino IDE
-First use *Sketch > Show Sketch Folder (Ctrl+K)*.<br/>
+First, use *Sketch > Show Sketch Folder (Ctrl+K)*.<br/>
 If you did not yet stored the example as your own sketch, then you are instantly in the right library folder.<br/>
 Otherwise you have to navigate to the parallel `libraries` folder and select the library you want to access.<br/>
 In both cases the library files itself are located in the `src` directory.<br/>